Diploma mill: Accreditation and authenticity

 The most notable feature of diploma mills is that they lack accreditation by a nationally recognized accrediting agency.
 (Note, however, that not all unaccredited institutions of higher learning are diploma mills.)
 Diploma mills therefore employ various tactics in an attempt to appear more legitimate to potential students.
+Background-screening firms commonly report that the awarding institution cannot verify the qualification, since no assessment or enrolment records exist.

 Some diploma mills claim accreditation by an accreditation mill while referring to themselves as being "fully accredited".
 Accreditation mills based in the United States may model their websites after real accrediting agencies overseen by the Council for Higher Education Accreditation (CHEA).
 Another typical ploy is for mills to claim to be internationally recognized by organizations such as UNESCO.
 UNESCO has no authority to recognize or accredit higher education institutions or agencies, and has published warnings against education organizations that claim UNESCO recognition or affiliation.

 Some diploma and degree mills have played a role in creating unrecognized accrediting bodies as well.
 These diploma and degree mills may further confuse matters by claiming to consider work history, professional education, and previous learning, and may even require the submission of a dissertation or thesis in order to give an added appearance of legitimacy.

 As diploma mills are typically licensed to do business, it is common practice within the industry to misrepresent their business license as indicating government approval of the institution.
 Promotional materials may use words denoting a legal status such as "licensed", "state authorized", or "state-approved" to suggest an equivalence to accreditation.

 Some advertise other indicators of authenticity that are not relevant to academic credentials.
 For example, the University of Northern Washington advertises that its degrees are "attested and sealed for authenticity by a government appointed notary".
 In reality notarization only certifies that the document was signed by the person named.

 Diploma mills are frequently named to sound confusingly similar to those of prestigious accredited academic institutions.
 Despite the fact that trademark law is intended to prevent this situation, diploma mills continue to employ various methods to avoid legal recourse.
 Several diploma mills have adopted British-sounding names, similar but not identical to the names of legitimate universities, apparently to take advantage of the United Kingdom's reputation for educational quality in other parts of the world.
 Some examples of British-sounding names used by diploma mills are "Shaftesbury University", "University of Dunham", "Redding University", and "Suffield University".

 The school's website may well not have an .edu domain, or other country-specific equivalent, since registration of such names is typically restricted.
 However, enforcement has sometimes been less restrictive, and an .edu domain cannot be taken as verification of school quality or reputation.
 Some diploma mills use an .ac top-level domain name, which resembles genuine second-level academic domain names like ac.uk but is in fact the ccTLD for Ascension Island.
 To prevent misuse of their names in this way, some legitimate academic institutions have registered .ac domains.